LIFE STORY

 Most knew about Japan’s war-time atrocities.
 But there was a toxic aversion to the details, like the monstrous plague germ infections and vivisection activities of Unit 731 in Manchuria.

 Nor did they want to hear about the way many of these Unit 731 monsters ended up guilt free.
-Even fewer wanted to hear how the Unit 731 bosses ended up running pharmaceutical companies in Japan after the war using the knowledge gained from a multitude of vivisections and freezings of live Chinese prisoners – ‘logs’ they called them.
+Even fewer wanted to hear how some of the Unit 731 bosses ended up running pharmaceutical companies in Japan after the war, using the knowledge gained from a multitude of vivisections and freezings of live Chinese prisoners – ‘logs’ they called them.

 They had given the same knowledge to the US Occupation in exchange for prosecution freedom.